boeckmann/asm6502/README.md

 Two data types are known to the assembler: 8-bit unsigned byte values and 16-but unsigned word values.
 In most cases, the type of an expression is automatically determined.

 ## Symbols
-The assembler distinguishes two types of symbols: labels and variables.
+The assembler distinguishes two types of case sensitive symbols: labels and variables.
 A label is defined at the beginning of a line by appending its name with a colon.
 Labels store the current address of the current instruction.
 Variables are defined by assigning an expression to them.
 In the following example, hello is a label and CHROUT is an expression.

 	CHROUT = $ffd2
 	hello:	jmp CHROUT